Lair (video game): Plot

 Rohn soon reunites with Atta-Kai's Blood Dragon, who adopts Rohn as its new rider.
-While searching the desert for water, Rohn and the dragon discover the elder of the Mokai, Ren-Kai, under attack from a Spider Wasp, which the two slay.
+While searching the desert for water, Rohn and the dragon discover the elder of the Mokai, Ren-Kai (Jane Singer), under attack from a Spider Wasp, which the two slay.
 Ren reveals that some of the Mokai managed to survive the bombings and are hiding out in the desert and Rohn helps protect them from Asylian attacks.
-Ren, knowing that the Mokai people need a new leader, asks Rohn to rescue General Atta-Kai's son, Koba-Kai, who is imprisoned in Asylia.
+Ren, knowing that the Mokai people need a new leader, asks Rohn to rescue General Atta-Kai's son, Koba-Kai (Crispin Freeman), who is imprisoned in Asylia.
 Both Rohn and Koba-Kai defend the Mokai people from further attacks and acquire a small fleet of Asylian ships.
 The Mokai launch an attack on the Asylians and reclaim Mokai City.
 After the battle a group of Asylian Burners arrive and submit themselves to the Mokai.
-Among them is Jevin, Rohn's best friend, who informs Rohn that the remaining two Guardians were executed by the Diviner and that some of the Sky Guard had defected from the Diviner's rule over Asylia and were imprisoned in the Maelstrom (an Asylian prison situated within a dimensional vortex).
+Among them is Jevin (Raphael Sbarge), Rohn's best friend, who informs Rohn that the remaining two Guardians were executed by the Diviner and that some of the Sky Guard had defected from the Diviner's rule over Asylia and were imprisoned in the Maelstrom (an Asylian prison situated within a dimensional vortex).

 Knowing they would need reinforcements, Rohn and Koba-Kai lead an attack on the Maelstrom to free the Burners imprisoned there.
 During the rescue Rohn battles Loden, who rides a powerful species of gorilla-like dragon called the Bull Dragon.
 Loden attempts to kill the fleeing prisoners by flinging enormous boulders from the Maelstrom's gravitational pull onto the prison but Rohn intervenes and kills Loden and succeeds in rescuing the imprisoned burners.
 The combined forces of Mokai and defected Burners charges towards Asylia, battle the Diviner's forces, prevent the volcanoes from erupting and kill the Diviner.
 During the battle Koba-Kai is shot down by the Diviner's forces.
 After the battle Rohn finds him and Koba-Kai comments on how beautiful the sunsets in Asylia are, Rohn goes on to say that the new world that the Asylians and Mokai were to build together would never be the same, to which Koba-Kai replied "Let us hope not," before dying.
 Rohn asks Atta-Kai's Blood Dragon to carry Koba-Kai's body home, afterwards Ren approaches Rohn and tells him that his people are waiting.